ARM-software/arm-systemready/SystemReady-band/README.md

 - Template of waiver.json can be found [here](https://github.com/ARM-software/arm-systemready/blob/main/docs/example_waiver.json)

 ## Verification on Arm Neoverse N2 reference design
 Note: UEFI EDK2 setting for "Console Preference": The default is "Graphical".
 When that is selected, Linux output will goes to the graphical console (HDMI monitor).
 To force serial console output, you may change the "Console Preference" to "Serial".

 ### Software stack and Model
 Follow the steps mentioned in [RD-N2 platform software user guide](https://neoverse-reference-design.docs.arm.com/en/latest/platforms/rdn2.html) to obtain RD-N2 FVP.

 #### Prerequisites
 sudo permission is required for  building RD-N2 software stack.

-#### For software stack build instructions, follow BusyBox Boot link under Supported Features by RD-N2 platform software stack section in the same guide.
+#### For software stack build instructions, follow BusyBox Boot link under Supported Features by RD-N2 platform software stack section in the same guide
 Note: After the download of software stack code, please do the below changes before starting the build steps.<br />
 RD-N2 should be built with the GIC changes as mentioned below as applicable.<br />
 - If the system supports LPIs (Interrupt ID > 8192) then firmware should support installation of handler for LPI interrupts.